Facebook Pixel DSP

 Ana M. Puig Rivera, Finance and Accounting Manager

-Ms. Puig holds a B.B.A. and MBA in Accounting, with over 15 years of experience in Non-Profit and Governmental Accounting and Budgeting design and management and has been FPR’s Finance and Accounting Manager and Budget Officer since 2019.
+Ms. Puig holds a BBA and MBA in Accounting, with over 15 years of experience in Non-Profit and Governmental Accounting and Budgeting design and management, and has been FPR’s Finance and Accounting Manager and Budget Officer since 2019.
 For the past three years in the organization, along with supervising 4 team members, she has designed and executed FPR’s Annual Budget Templates and budgeting process, as well as the federal billing process for the following federal programs: USDA Rural Development, EDA, and HUD’s CDBG-DR Whole Community Resilience Planning Program, that has resulted in over $2 million of successful invoicing over the past two years.

 Anneliz Oliver, Program Manager

-She now serves as Program Manager for Puerto Rico’s Community Navigator Pilot program, designing and executing a multi-stage business development model alongside leading organizations, to provide access to recovery and relief resources through technical assistance and access to capital.
-Ms. Oliver’s skills include project design, logistics, coordination and management, grant management, stakeholder management and collaborative/participatory design.
+She now serves as Program Manager for Puerto Rico’s Community Navigator Pilot program, designing and executing a multi-stage business development model alongside leading organizations to provide access to recovery and relief resources through technical assistance and access to capital.
+Ms. Oliver’s skills include project design, logistics, coordination and management, grant management, stakeholder management, and collaborative/participatory design.

 Carla Martorell Colón, Communications Manager